emacs-eaf/emacs-application-framework/README.md

 There are many useful flags available for `install-eaf.py`, check it yourself using `--help`.

+If you are using Wayland environment:
+- You EAF using XWayland.
+For native Wayland support, see below.
+- Ensure the value of variable `window-system` in Emacs is `pgtk` 。
-If you are using Wayland environment, you need to execute the command `cp -r emacs-application-framework/gnome-shell/eaf-wayland@emacs-eaf.org ~/.local/share/gnome-shell/extensions` and activate the Gnome-Shell plugin `eaf-wayland@emacs-eaf.org` in Gnome3.
+- Gnome: you need to execute the command `cp -r emacs-application-framework/gnome-shell/eaf-wayland@emacs-eaf.org ~/.local/share/gnome-shell/extensions` and activate the Gnome-Shell plugin `eaf-wayland@emacs-eaf.org` in Gnome3.

-For sway native wayland support (still in test), jshon is needed.
+- Sway: for native wayland support (still in test), jshon is needed.

 #### 3. Load EAF Core